mdulansk/Power-Outage-EDA/README.md

 ### 1.

 The data from Purdue University's website is in a .xlsx excel sheet.
 In order to read it in certain rows and columns from the excel sheet had to be dropped in order to turn it into a usable dataframe in pandas.
-From the

 ### 2.

 Each power outage had an entry for the given outage's start day and start time separately, as well as the restoration start day and start time.
-These were both joined together to create a single column for the outage start, OUTAGE.START, and as column for the restoration date, OUTAGE.RESTORATION, which has the start time as a datetime object to the second of when the outage started, as well as when the restoration started respectively.
+These were both joined together to create a single column for the outage start, OUTAGE.START, and a single column for the restoration date, OUTAGE.RESTORATION.
+These columns have the start time as a datetime object to the second of when the outage started, as well as when the restoration started, respectively.

 ### 3.